+The CISCO ICARA Report preparation is performed by the risk management function of the company owned and approved by CISCO's Board of Directors.
 The Board of the Company and the Senior Management ensure the appropriate design, adoption, and implementation of the Company's ICARA, by performing their ICARA-related duties and responsibilities as these are detailed in the relevant manual of the Company.